Lonnie Johnson (inventor): Career

-During his time at NASA (1979–1991), Johnson worked on a variety of projects, including the Air Force missions Lab, developing the nuclear power source for the Galileo mission to Jupiter, several weapons-related projects, as well as an engineer on the Mariner Mark ll Spacecraft series for the Comet Rendezvous and Saturn Orbiter Probe missions.
-He also worked on the stealth bomber program.
+After completing his master's degree in 1975, Johnson joined the U.S. Air Force, where he worked on the stealth bomber program at the Strategic Air Command.

-In 1991, Johnson founded his own company, Johnson Research and Development Co., Inc., of which he is also the president.
+In 1979, he left the military to join NASA's Jet Propulsion Laboratory (JPL).
+During his tenure at NASA (1979–1991), Johnson worked on a variety of space exploration projects, including developing the nuclear power source for the Galileo mission to Jupiter, serving as an engineer on the Mariner Mark II spacecraft series for the Comet Rendezvous and Asteroid Flyby and Saturn Orbiter Probe missions, and designing several weapons-related defense systems.

-More recently, he teamed up with scientists from both Tulane University and Tuskegee University to develop a method of transforming heat into electricity to make green energy more affordable.
+In 1991, Johnson founded his own company, Johnson Research and Development Co., Inc., of which he serves as president.
+He subsequently collaborated with scientists from Tulane University and Tuskegee University to develop advanced methods of transforming heat directly into electricity to make green energy more affordable.

-As of 2022, Johnson has three technology-development companies, Excellatron Solid State, LLC, Johnson Energy Storage, and Johnson Electro-Mechanical Systems (JEMS), operating in the Sweet Auburn neighborhood of Atlanta, Georgia.
-JEMS has developed the Johnson Thermo-Electrochemical Converter System (JTEC) which Popular Mechanics listed as one of the top 10 inventions of 2009.
-Johnson Energy Storage has developed a solid-state battery and as of early 2023 is raising funds to develop a demonstration manufacturing line.
+As of 2022, Johnson operates three technology-development companies in the Sweet Auburn neighborhood of Atlanta, Georgia: Excellatron Solid State, LLC; Johnson Energy Storage; and Johnson Electro-Mechanical Systems (JEMS).
+JEMS developed the Johnson Thermo-Electrochemical Converter System (JTEC), which Popular Mechanics recognized as one of the top 10 inventions of 2009.
+Johnson Energy Storage focuses on solid-state battery technology and began developing a demonstration manufacturing line in early 2023.

-Lonnie Johnson with US Representative Bradley Byrne in 2018.
+Lonnie Johnson with U.S. Representative Bradley Byrne in 2018.

-Johnson is a "part of a group of African American inventors whose work accounts for 6 percent of all U.S. patent applications".
+Johnson is part of a notable group of African American inventors whose combined work accounts for approximately 6 percent of all U.S. patent applications.

 Super Soaker

-Johnson first conceived the Super Soaker while doing work with the U.S. Air Force.
-Initially called the "Power Drencher" when it first appeared in toy shops in 1990, it eventually got its trademark name after some tweaks and remarketing.
-Selling between $10 and $60 depending on the model, the Super Soaker took off, generating $200 million in sales in 1991.
-Shortly after making the deal for the Super Soaker with the Larami Corporation, Larami became a subsidiary of Hasbro Inc. in February 1995.
+Johnson first conceived the idea for the Super Soaker while working on a heat pump system during his tenure with the Air Force.
+Initially released in toy stores in 1990 under the name "Power Drencher," the water gun received its trademark name following design adjustments and a remarketing campaign.
+Retailing between $10 and $60 depending on the model, the Super Soaker became a massive commercial success, generating $200 million in sales in 1991 alone.
+Shortly after securing the distribution deal with Larami Corporation, the manufacturer was acquired by Hasbro Inc. in February 1995.

-Johnson tweaked the water gun's design, replacing the Super Soaker's water with a toy Nerf projectile, which became the N-Strike Nerf product line.
+Johnson later adapted the water gun's pneumatic pressure technology to replace water with foam projectiles, creating the foundation for the highly successful N-Strike Nerf product line.

-In February 2013 Johnson filed a lawsuit against Hasbro after he discovered that he was being underpaid royalties for the Super Soaker and several Nerf toys.
-In November 2013, Johnson was awarded nearly $73 million in royalties from Hasbro Inc. in arbitration.
-According to Hasbro, the Super Soaker is approaching sales of $1 billion.
+In February 2013, Johnson filed a lawsuit against Hasbro after discovering he had been underpaid royalties for the Super Soaker and several Nerf toy lines.
+In November 2013, an arbitration professional awarded Johnson nearly $73 million in unpaid royalties.
+By that time, cumulative sales of the Super Soaker approached $1 billion.